Essential Metal Knowledge

 Integrated Seating/Benches

 What are they?
 Integrated seating is benches and seating incorporated into raised planter edging to create a seating space surrounded by plants and flowers.
 The difference between seating and benches (backrest/no backrest) follows through into integrated seating, so an integrated seat will have a backrest.
-Usually, integrated seating is set into the planters but sometimes the bench or seating element extrude from the planter edge.
-In many cases, specifiers include a mix of bench and seats with integrated seating – for example there will be 2m of bench placed adjacent to 1m of seating to give users more choice how they want to sit.
+Usually, integrated seating is set into the planters but sometimes the bench or seating element extrudes from the planter edge.
+In many cases, specifiers include a mix of benches and seats with integrated seating – for example, there will be 2m of bench placed adjacent to 1m of seating to give users more choice in how they want to sit.

 Logic Product Example: Modal Integrated Seating